 Are you facing the challenge of replacing TiO₂ in your coating formulations?

-.
-And in 2019, Sanofi has confirmed that it is considering substituting titanium dioxide in its drugs5See speech by René Labatut, Vice President, Technology Innovation Strategy, Sanofi, at the NanoResp Forum, Drugs and vaccines: what are their nanoparticles for?”, May 20, 2019.
+and in 2019, Sanofi confirmed that it was considering substituting titanium dioxide in its drugs5See speech by René Labatut, Vice President, Technology Innovation Strategy, Sanofi, at the NanoResp Forum, Drugs and vaccines: what are their nanoparticles for?”, May 20, 2019.
 In May 2018, the TiO2 nanoparticle management plan implemented by Sanofi had been the subject of a presentation at the SOFHYT forum on emerging risks..

 Other nanoparticles of concern in drugs